-MIAMI – A federal judge has ordered a South Florida man held until arraignment Friday for allegedly conspiring to launder millions of Medicare fraud dollars, which authorities say eventually wound up in Cuba.
+MIAMI – A federal judge has ordered a South Florida man held until his arraignment Friday for allegedly conspiring to launder tens of millions of Medicare fraud dollars that authorities say were eventually funneled into the Cuban banking system.

-If convicted, Sanchez could face 13 years in prison.
+Prosecutors are seeking more than $22 million in property from Sanchez.
+If convicted, he could face 13 years in prison.

-The case is part of a wider health care fraud investigation.
+The case is part of a much broader health care fraud investigation.

 In the mid-2000s, 70 companies in South Florida billed for items such as HIV-related drugs and medical equipment, and Medicare deposited more than $70 million into those companies' corporate bank accounts, according to prosecutors.
 Nearly half of that money was then moved overseas, authorities said.

 Authorities have already filed cases against half a dozen individuals who controlled companies that allegedly sent money through Canadian banks in connection with the case.

 In the motion filed Monday, prosecutors called Sanchez a flight risk, noting he has made nearly 80 overseas trips in the last decade, many to the places where they allege the money was being laundered.